bgaze/laravel-kvstore/README.md

 ## Usage

-The `KvStore` helper offers statis methods to manage the store content.
+The `KvStore` helper offers static methods to manage the store content.

-> Defined as an alias using composer, `KvStore` helper is available everywhere, no need to include it with a `use` statment.
+> Defined as an alias using composer, `KvStore` helper is available everywhere.
+> No need to include it with a `use` statment.

 To add or modify a value, use the `set` function: